 - 1) Flood testing (as an alternative to an integrity scan) is not recommended.
-When flood testing is specified, testing shall be conducted prior to installation of insulation and roof coverings, and must be performed to ASTM D5957. - 2) Neither an integrity scan nor an Electronic Leak Detection (ELD) system are considered Accepted Materials, but firms that provide these services are nevertheless specifically recognized and approved by the RoofStar Guarantee Program. - 3) An integrity scan is required for some Projects (see 1.6 RoofStar Guarantee: Coverage and Limitations), but is nevertheless strongly recommended before the completed roof assembly is covered with overburden, equipment or living (amenity) spaces (see 14.1.2.1). - 4) Electronic Leak Detection is required for all Grade-level Waterproofing Projects, and while it is optional for Waterproofing roofs, installed electronic leak detection is strongly recommended - 1) for Projects where multiple trades will have access to a roof that is under construction and completed, in order to identify breaches in the waterproofing in a timely way and avoid future costly - 2) when the roof assembly protects a sensitive occupied space (i.e. data centres, hospitals, critical infrastructure). - 3) when the roof supports any type of overburden, equipment or living (amenity) space.
+When flood testing is specified, testing shall be conducted prior to installation of insulation and roof coverings, and must be performed to ASTM D5957. - 2) Neither an integrity scan nor an Electronic Leak Detection (ELD) system are considered Accepted Materials, but firms that provide these services are nevertheless specifically recognized and approved by the RoofStar Guarantee Program.

-- 5) When electronic leak detection is specified, it should provide detection capabilities for the entire waterproofing, and should extend at least 50 mm (2") vertically from the water plane at - 1) all transitions. - 2) any point along the entire deck perimeter. - 3) protrusions.
+- 3) An integrity scan is required for some Projects (see 1.6 RoofStar Guarantee: Coverage and Limitations), but is nevertheless strongly recommended before the completed roof assembly is covered with overburden, equipment or living (amenity) spaces (see 14.1.2.1). - 4) Electronic Leak Detection is required for all Grade-level Waterproofing Projects, and while it is optional for Waterproofing roofs, installed electronic leak detection is strongly recommended - for Projects where multiple trades will have access to a roof that is under construction and completed, in order to identify breaches in the waterproofing in a timely way and avoid future costly delays. - 2) when the roof assembly protects a sensitive occupied space (i.e. data centres, hospitals, critical infrastructure). - 3) when the roof supports any type of overburden, equipment or living (amenity) space. - 5) When electronic leak detection is specified, it should provide detection capabilities for the entire waterproofing, and should extend at least 50 mm (2") vertically from the water plane at - 1) all transitions. - 2) any point along the entire deck perimeter. - 3) protrusions.

-1.3.4 Hot Works
+1.3.5 Hot Works

 When any portion of a waterproofing system is installed with heat, the work is classified as Hot Work.
-Some tools used in the course of Hot Work can ignite combustible materials, and some building environments are more sensitive to fire than others, such as a grain elevator or a building containing or in close proximity to flammable liquids.
+Some tools used in the course of Hot Work can ignite combustible materials, and some building environments are more sensitive to fire than others, such as a building containing or in close proximity to flammable liquids.
 Hot work may occur during

-- tear off (sparks). - deck preparation (drying wet surfaces). - cold temperatures (warming materials or surfaces). - equipment use (sparks within electrical tools, or from cutting, drilling or grinding metal, concrete, stone or other hard surface products). - membrane installation (with the means of a kettle, hot-air welder or open flame torch).
+- tear off (sparks). - deck preparation (drying wet surfaces). - cold temperatures (warming materials or surfaces). - equipment use (sparks within electrical tools, or from cutting, drilling or grinding metal, concrete, stone or other hard surface products). - membrane installation (with the means of a kettle, hot-air welder or open flame torch). - 1) The Design Authority may specify that the contractor must maintain compliance with the RCABC Hot Work Program and consequently manage the Hot Work conducted on site. - 2) When the project involves Hot Work, the Design Authority must either - 1) pre-approve alternate applications already written within the RPM, when the specified application is deemed to be fire sensitive by the contractor as part of the risk assessment process. - 2) provide alternate material and application requirements in the Specification for fire sensitive locations on the Project.